 6.19.1 Applicability to language

+The vulnerability as specified in ISO/IEC TR 24772-1:2019 clause 6.19 is applicable to Fortran.
 Fortran has separate declaration and use of variables and does not require that all variables declared be used, so this vulnerability applies.

 6.19.2 Guidance to language users

+Follow the guidance of ISO/IEC TR 24772-1:2019 clause 6.19.5

 Use a processor that can detect a variable that is declared but not used and enable the processor’s option to do so at all times.

+Use static analysis tools?

 Use processor options where available or a static analysis to detect variables to which a value is assigned but are not referenced.

 6.20 Identifier Name Reuse [YOW]